 Everybody has the right to feel a certain way about any given situation.
 One thing you never want to do is shame a child for how they're feeling.
 Giving validation to their feelings shows the child that you accept their thoughts, feelings, and sensations.
 This shows the child that you're on their side.
-Even if you don't think they have a "reason" to be upset, they obviously are so try to put yourself in their shoes.
-Say things like "It makes sense that you are mad right now" Or, "If that happened to me, I would be so upset, too"

 Include a "because" when you validate instead of a "but".
 We don't want the child to feel shame for having emotions.
 We can learn a lot from emotions.
 It's the actions that need to change.